Hormones

 Strength training is a powerful tool during menopause.
 It helps maintain bone density and muscle mass, which naturally decline as estrogen levels decrease.
 The mechanical stress from lifting weights stimulates bone-forming cells, helping to counteract bone loss.

-Moreover, strength training promotes the release of growth hormone and IGF-1, aiding in muscle repair and growth.
+Strength training also promotes the release of growth hormone and IGF-1, supporting muscle repair and growth.
 These hormones also improve insulin sensitivity and fat metabolism - areas that can become challenging during menopause [3].

 Aim for 2-3 strength training sessions per week.
 Remember, strong bodies are healthy bodies!